-In less than five weeks the Festival Ballet Providence will have a very special performance.
-They will stage a ground breaking ballet by Balanchine in 1950s, Agon; and a ground breaking ballet by Victor Plotnikov in 2013, Orchis.
+In less than five weeks the Festival Ballet Providence will have a special performance.
+They will stage a groundbreaking ballet by Balanchine in the 1950s, Agon; and a groundbreaking ballet by Victor Plotnikov in 2013, Orchis.
 Both creations push the envelope in their own way.
-This is a very special event for me since Orchis will feature, along with the great dancers of the Festival Ballet, my dried orchid flower photographs.
-I named the collection in honor of this event, The Orchis Collection which you can see in a dedicated portfolio page.
+This is a special event for me.
+Orchis is based on and will feature my dried orchid flower photographs, along with the great dancers of the Festival Ballet.
+I named the collection in honor of this event, The Orchis Collection which you can see on a dedicated portfolio page.
 I am enormously pleased to have my photographs at the genesis of this project.
 As I said in the opening text of the bound folio of The Orchis Collection:

 “This collection of photographs may be a metaphor of aging and eventual death, and how graceful and dignified it can be.
 It is also significant for having sparked the creation of art in movement, the ballet Orchis.
 Seeing the dancers move gracefully as the choreography echoes the photographs in the Orchis Collection is truly gratifying.”

 The performance will be on March 8, 9, and 10, 2013, at the Vets in Providence.
 Tickets are available for purchase and you can save 15% by using the following code which FBP was kind enough to extend to my photographer friends: BALANCHINE.
 Use it at the time of purchasing the tickets online.
 Keep in mind that there are three performances, Friday, Saturday, and Sunday at different times.
 Make sure to purchase your ticket for the right date.

 Here is a little hint for “good seats,” the orchid photographs projected to the large screen will have the best views from the main level, as close to the front as possible.
 Try to avoid if you can the balcony, and the side orchestra and side mezzanine.
 You will see why when you attend the performance.
 You are attending, right?